-Chemdawg is a popular hybrid strain, but it is renowned for relaxing and sedative effects.
-What if you want a strain that tastes like Chemdawg, but provides the opposite effects?
+Chemdawg is a popular hybrid strain, renowned for relaxing and sedative effects.
+What if you want a strain that tastes like Chemdawg but provides less sedating effects?

-In 2016, this strain came third place in the Best Medical Hybrid category at the High Times Cannabis Cup.
+In 2016, this strain came third in the Best Medical Hybrid category at the High Times Cannabis Cup.
 High Times also mentioned this strain in the list of 25 Greatest Strains of All Time.

 Chem’s Sister Grow Info